SIGN UP TO OUR NEWS!

 Introduction

-The Raid Corsica is a fabulous cycling route created by the Parisian Audax club, which showcases the whole of the “Isle of Beauty”.
-Corsica is a mountainous and geographically diverse Mediterranean island with a huge variety of terrain – coastlines lapped by inviting azure seas, flatland marshes, the ‘Desert des Agriates’, a wild interior of high granite peaks, and a huge National Park covering over a third of the island.
-It has a complex history, and influences from Italy and France are evident in the cuisine, architecture, language and politics.
+The Raid Corsica is a fabulous cycling route created by the Parisian Audax club, and which showcases the whole of this spectacular island.
+You will immediately see why Corsica is referred to as the ‘Isle of Beauty’.
+It’s mountainous and geographically diverse with a huge variety of terrain – coastlines lapped by inviting azure seas, flatland marshes, the ‘Desert des Agriates’, a wild interior of high granite peaks, and a huge National Park covering over a third of the island.
+It has a complex history, and influences from Italy and France are evident in the cuisine, architecture, language, and politics.

-The Raid Corsica road cycling challenge is comparable to other raids of a similar length, such as Raid Pyrenean and Raid Alpine.
-There are fewer big cols but you will not be disappointed by cols such as the Vergio (1477m), and Sorba, Verde and Bavella which are all over 1200m altitude.
-Distances are a little longer than on other Marmot Raids, with an average daily route of 161km.
+This is an epic road cycling challenge in a magnificent location.
+In terms of difficulty, it’s comparable to other raids of a similar length, such as Raid Pyrenean and Raid Alpine and while there are fewer big cols, you will be suitably tested by climbs such as the Vergio (1477m), Sorba, Verde, and Bavella which are all over 1200m altitude.
+Daily distances are actually a little longer than on other Marmot raids, with an average daily route of 161km, making this a tough but manageable challenge for fit cyclists.

-Since 2004 we have been supporting cyclists in achieving their goals in the mountains of Europe.
-You will be supported by two Marmot guides (in our highly customised support vans) who are attentive and energetic and whose aim is to make your holiday the best it can be.
-We are passionate about what we do, and we pride ourselves on our attention to detail and individual customer focus from your first enquiry to the last moment of your holiday.
+As with all our tours, you’ll be supported by two skilled Marmot guides (in our highly customised support vans) who are attentive and energetic and whose aim is to make your holiday the best it can be.
+We’re passionate about what we do, and we pride ourselves on our attention to detail and individual customer focus.
+While this is a group holiday, our guides are experts at supporting you as an individual and they are adept at quickly understanding your needs and aspirations.
+This is a truly fabulous tour if you’re looking for your next cycling challenge – one you’ll never forget!

 It is important to us that you book a holiday that’s right for you, so do download and read the Trip Notes for all you need on how this holiday works, food, accommodation & travel …